ptdecker/cbasics/README.md

 ### Chapter 7 - "Input and Output"

 * 7-01 - chngcase.c            Transforms input to all upper or lower case based upon name of program ('lower' or 'upper')
+* 7-02 - print.c               Prints a file with arbitrary contents in a reasonable way

 ##Extras